katewhee/networking-course/_labs/concurrent-http-server.md

 ### Benchmarking

 As part of this lab, you will be benchmarking the different approaches to concurrency.
-To do so, you will be using the [wrk2](https://github.com/giltene/wrk2){:target="_blank"} tool.
+To do so, you will be using the [wrk2](https://github.com/giltene/wrk2) tool.
 It sends a bunch of HTTP requests to your server and measures how long it takes to respond.
 You will need to build `wrk2` yourself.
 I have verified that it works on the embedded lab computers and all you should have to do is run `make` and the `wrk2` executable will be generated.
 You will benchmark the performance of your lab 5 single thread server vs. threads vs processes.
 Record the results in `benchmark.md` of your repository.
 For consistency, record the results of your benchmark using this configuration:

 ```
 ./wrk -t10 -c10 -d30s -R10000 http://127.0.0.1:8084/page.html
 ```

 Run the benchmark **3 or more times** and report the best run.
 You should turn off verbose output when running your benchmarks.
 You are welcome to play around with different configurations, but for the results you report, make sure to use this configuration.
-Here is an [example]({% link assets/benchmark.md %}){:target="_blank"} of what the benchmark.md file should look like.
+Here is an [example]({% link assets/benchmark.md %}) of what the benchmark.md file should look like.

 ## Objectives